-The SMOKE-ready inventory files created from the raw daily fires contain both CAPs and HAPs.
-The BAFM HAP emissions from the inventory were obtained using VOC speciation profiles (i.e., a "no-integrate noHAP" use case).
+The final products from this process are annual and daily FF10-formatted emissions inventories.
+These SMOKE-ready inventory files contain both CAPs and HAPs.
+The BAFM HAP emissions from the inventory were used directly in modeling and were not overwritten with VOC speciation profiles (i.e., a "integrate HAP" use case).